Dart Fingerhaltung: Verschiedene Varianten im Überblick

 Lukas ist Dart Fan der ersten Stunde und seit über 10 Jahren passionierter Dartspieler.
 Spätestens nach dem Besuch der Darts WM 2016 im ehrwürdigen Alexandra Palace mit seinem späteren Co-Founder und damaligen WG-Partner Timm war für ihn klar: Darts muss auch in Deutschland größer und bekannter werden.
 Mit myDartpfeil und dem weltweit einzigartigen Dartpfeil Konfigurator kann sich jeder Dartspieler - von Anfänger bis Profi - seine eigenen, perfekten Dartpfeile zusammenstellen und individuell gestalten.

-As a beginner, you are faced with a crucial question at the very beginning of your darts career, which you want to get to the bottom of through various actions.
-How do I hold the dart correctly?
+As a beginner, you face a crucial question at the very beginning of your darts career, which you want to get to the bottom of through various actions: How do I hold the dart correctly?

-But what is the best way for a beginner to learn the game of darts?
-Are there golden rules or should you just follow instinct?
+But what's the best way for a beginner to learn the game of darts?
+Are there golden rules , or should you just follow your instincts?

-There are various techniques you can build on if you want to figure out how to hold the arrow correctly.
-As is well known, the throwing technique is part of the bigger picture in darts.
+There are various techniques you can build on if you want to figure out how to hold the dart correctly.
+Throwing technique is, as we all know, part of the bigger picture in darts.

-The combination of throwing movement, finger position and dart is crucial.
-Only when all three components fit together perfectly can you really assume that you have reached your maximum level .
+The key is the combination of throwing motion, finger position, and dart .
+Only when all three components fit together perfectly can you truly consider yourself to have reached your maximum level .

-There are a total of four basic ways to hold the arrow in your hand .
-With two, three, four or even five fingers.
-The latter is also referred to as the “hand version”.
+There are four basic ways to hold the arrow in your hand : with two, three, four, or even five fingers.
+The latter is also referred to as the "hand-held version."

-In the following sections we will go into the advantages and disadvantages of the various finger positions in more detail.
-We would like to help you find out which finger position best suits your throwing style and the darts.
+In the following sections, we'll take a closer look at the advantages and disadvantages of the various finger positions .
+We hope to help you find the finger position that best suits your throwing style and darts.

 The dart finger position